 Peter's question has been answered emphatically.
 Jesus had made it quite clear from the onset of His ministry that His church is to be a refuge for repentant sinners.
-It can be a tricky business to protect our children from the influence of sinners while at the same time informing them of the ungodly nature of excluding sinners from the church.
+It can be a tricky business to for both children and adults to stay free from the influence of sinners while at the same time recognizing that church is designed for sinners.
 Hospitals can't turn away the sick because they carry infection, neither can the body of Christ turn away those who transgress if they are willing to repent.

 The blood of Christ is a powerful remedy for a defiled heart.
-And the church should ever herald this panacea for sin that Jesus might draw all men to Himself (John 12:32).
+And the church should ever preach this cure for sin that Jesus might draw all men to Himself (John 12:32).